 Hoi An Ancient Town is a name not too strange for international visitors when coming to Vietnam.
 Bellow, here are the article’s top 10 things to do in Hoi An; we hope you will find the most suitable stuff for your exploring Hoi An trip.

 1. Walk Around the Streets of Hoian Ancient Town

-It would be best to visit many famous places associated with Hoian ancient town on the main streets, such as Tran Phu Street, Nhat Ban Bridge, Bach Dang Street along Hoai River, Assembly Hall of Guangdong.
+It would be best to visit many famous places associated with Hoian ancient town on the main streets, such as Tran Phu Street, Nhat Ban Bridge, Bach Dang Street along Hoai River, and Assembly Hall of Guangdong.